Query the database¶

 verify the input/output expressions.
 If there is an issue with the actual SQL in

 the query, this will not catch it.
-The returned Statement
+The returned Statement holds the parsed and

 verified query.